 - Working with local carer communities and centres to promote awareness and a clear understanding of the Trust’s philosophies and objectives.
 This will assist carer executives to identify young inspirational individuals who are most likely to meet our criteria.

-- Recruiting, training and supporting Development Managers who have the necessary life experience, empathy and time to devote to carers and families.
-Development Managers are the principal resource for mentoring, encouraging and developing Young Carers.
+- Recruiting, training and supporting Development Mentors who have the necessary life experience, empathy and time to devote to carers and families.
+Development Mentors are the principal resource for mentoring, encouraging and developing Young Carers.

 - Engaging with Young Carers and providing financial, educational guidance and mentoring during their formative years.
-This form of assistance will develop Beneficiaries’ skills, capacities and capabilities enabling Beneficiaries to participate in society as mature and responsible individuals and to inspire carers in similar situations.
+This form of assistance will develop the Young Carers’ skills, capacities and capabilities enabling Young Carers to participate in society as mature and responsible individuals and to inspire carers in similar situations.

 - Creating a scalable organisation founded on robust policies and procedures, while simultaneously developing and improving the Trust’s governance and leadership structure.
 Our activities will be underpinned by sound financial management.